Aramark (NYSE:ARMK) Short Interest Up 8.2% in July

-Aramark (NYSE:ARMK – Get Free Report) was the target of a significant growth in short interest in July.
-As of July 31st, there was short interest totalling 6,480,000 shares, a growth of 8.2% from the July 15th total of 5,990,000 shares.
-Based on an average daily trading volume, of 2,210,000 shares, the days-to-cover ratio is presently 2.9 days.
+Aramark (NYSE:ARMK – Get Free Report) saw a large increase in short interest in the month of July.
+As of July 31st, there was short interest totalling 6,480,000 shares, an increase of 8.2% from the July 15th total of 5,990,000 shares.
+Based on an average trading volume of 2,210,000 shares, the days-to-cover ratio is presently 2.9 days.

 Aramark Stock Up 0.6 %

-The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, September 3rd.
-Stockholders of record on Monday, August 19th will be paid a $0.095 dividend.
-This represents a $0.38 annualized dividend and a dividend yield of 1.06%.
-The ex-dividend date is Monday, August 19th.
-Aramark’s payout ratio is 15.97%.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, September 3rd.
+Investors of record on Monday, August 19th will be issued a dividend of $0.095 per share.
+This represents a $0.38 dividend on an annualized basis and a dividend yield of 1.06%.
+The ex-dividend date of this dividend is Monday, August 19th.
+Aramark’s dividend payout ratio is currently 15.97%.

 Aramark provides food and facilities services to education, healthcare, business and industry, sports, leisure, and corrections clients in the United States and internationally.
 It operates through two segments, Food and Support Services United States, and Food and Support Services International.
 The company offers food-related managed services, including dining, catering, food service management, and convenience-oriented retail services; non-clinical food and food-related support services, such as patient food and nutrition, retail food, environmental services, and procurement services; and plant operations and maintenance, custodial/housekeeping, energy management, grounds keeping, and capital project management services.